riponbanik/aws-cis-foundation-framework/README.md

 Added SAM template for creating Lambda Function and Cloudwatch Event Rule to schedule run every hour (default).
 Modify the lambda function to run the compliance check according to your schedule.

+Create LambdaExuction Role and KMS Key and provide the arn when creating lambda function below.

 ## Execution Steps

 1.Create Cloudwatch Metric Filters and Alarms